no-glue/Forkpiler/README.md

 # Assignment 1
 All of the test files and the test writeup are in the assignment 1 folder.
 All of the working code is currently on branch assignment1.
 Just pull the repo and checkout assignment1 and everything will show up.

+# Assignment 2
+All of the files for the second assignment are in the assignment 2 folder.
+Currently an assignment 2 branch has not been made.
+Once/if it is I'll update this.
+If there never is than master is where the current code will be.